sethcohn/mkbeat/Readme.txt

 video and set it with "MID" (time in seconds) and "MIDNUM" (number of full beats until then).

+For tempo changes, enter "BREAK" on a line of its own.
+After this, set up the first beat and tempo as above.

 2. Beat bar

 The beat bar is defined by the "SOURCE" location (in ASS coordinates),